cyberbotics/webots-doc/reference/utility-functions.md

 each dot (.) can be substituted by any number of named or unnamed nodes, so in other words it is not necessary to fully specify the path.

-This function returns NULL if there is no [Solid](solid.md) (or derived) node with the specified DEF name.
-It will also return NULL if the `physics` field of the [Solid](solid.md) node is undefined (NULL) or if the [Solid](solid.md) have been *merged* with an ancestor.
-Solid merging happens between rigidly linked solids with non NULL `physics` fields, see [Physics](physics.md)'s "Implicit solid merging and joints" for more details.
 This function searches the Scene Tree recursively, therefore it is recommended to store the result rather than calling it at each step.
 It is highly recommended to test for NULL returned values, because passing a NULL dBodyID to an ODE function is illegal and will crash the plugin and Webots.
+This function returns NULL if there is no [Solid](solid.md) (or derived) node with the specified DEF name or if the `physics` field of the [Solid](solid.md) node is undefined (NULL).

+If the [Solid](solid.md) has been *merged* with a descendant or ancestor [Solid](solid.md) node, then the returned body won't match exactly the physics properties of the requested [Solid](solid.md) but the body will have the physics properties resulting from all the merged nodes.
+Solid merging happens between rigidly linked solids with non NULL `physics` fields, see Physics [ Implicit solid merging and joints](physics.md#implicit-solid-merging-and-joints) section for more details.

 ### dWebotsGetGeomFromDEF()